nginxinc/nginx-gateway-fabric/conformance/README.md

-prepare-nkg-dependencies       Install NKG dependencies on configured kind cluster reset-go-modules               Reset the go modules changes run-conformance-tests          Run conformance tests undo-image-update              Undo the NKG image name and tag in deployment manifest uninstall-nkg                  Uninstall NKG on configured kind cluster update-go-modules              Update the gateway-api go modules to latest main version update-nkg-manifest            Update the NKG deployment manifest image name and imagePullPolicy
+prepare-nkg-dependencies       Install NKG dependencies on configured kind cluster reset-go-modules               Reset the go modules changes run-conformance-tests          Run conformance tests undo-manifests-update          Undo the changes in the manifest files uninstall-nkg                  Uninstall NKG on configured kind cluster and undo manifest changes update-go-modules              Update the gateway-api go modules to latest main version
 ```

 **Note:** The following variables are configurable when running the below `make` commands: